-Prereg: (11-500 or 12-500), 13-501 & 21-505.
+Prereq: (11-500 or 12-500), 13-501 & 21-505.
+Meets requirements for BGTS

 21 507 Christology - Theological Anthropology

 Examination of key issues and basic theological questions concerning Jesus Christ and the human person.
 Among the topics explored are Jesus and Judaism, kingdom of God, death and resurrection of Jesus, theodicy, anthropodicy and theosis.